 Shadows on the Mirror is a fun one-room conversation game in the same vein as Emily Short's Galatea, although with more emphasis on plot.
 What I like most about this game is the fact that you must talk to the game's lone NPC to be able to weave different threads of information into a whole, coherent story.
-There are even different endings, which comes to me as a pleasant surprise, given that this is a one-room game. |
+There are even different endings, which came as a pleasant surprise.

-The writing in general is good, although there are some awkward sentences and certain reactions are a bit "over the top."
-The game could have spent more time exploring the player character's agenda – he seems to have a lot of superhero powers, but it is not clear to me what they are or how they relate to his dreams.
+The writing in general is good, although there are some awkward sentences and certain reactions are a bit over the top.
+The game could have spent more time exploring the player character's agenda – he seems to have a lot of superhero powers, but it is not clear to me what their real nature is or how they relate to his dreams.
 All in all, though, Shadows on the Mirror is a great entry in the annual IF competition and one that definitely merits several play-throughs.
 Recommended!Reviewed by: Underdogs